 - Control the power of time, reversing, slowing down, and speeding up video

 - Use a preset or animate the playback speed and direction.

 - Drag and drop video, audio, or images from your file manager

 - Simple User Interface

-If you are a beginner in Video Editing and trying out first time, this is the editor you should be using to get a feel of it.
+If you are a beginner in Video Editing and trying it out the first time, this is the editor you should be using to get a feel of it.

 KDenlive is a 15+ years old video editor application.
-KDenlive is free and open source video editor built upon QT framework, powered by some of the best FFMpeg, frei0r, movit, ladspa, sox framework.
+KDenlive is a free and open-source video editor built upon the QT framework, powered by some of the best FFMpeg, frei0r, movie, ladspa, and sox frameworks.
 This video editor is for average users with some additional advanced features – but not too much to absorb and learn.

 - Multi-track video editing

 - Configurable interface and shortcuts